 When speaking of Japanese food, many foreign visitors will think of dishes that make use of high-end beef, such as Kobe beef.
-But recently, pork tonkatsu, or fried pork cutlet, and pork shabu-shabu, also called “ton shabu,” as well as other pork dishes such as stir-fried pork with ginger, are popular as well.
+But recently, pork tonkatsu, or fried pork cutlet, and pork shabu-shabu, also called “ton shabu,” as well as other Japanese pork dishes like shogayaki (ginger pork), are popular as well.

 The quality and place of production vary between pork varieties.
 Among the different pork varieties with their unique characteristics, there are many who would be happy to receive it as a gift.